Dingthings/65Numpad/README.md

 # 65Numpad
- My first custom keeb PCB project
+ My first custom keyboard PCB project

 *Has several design flaws but it works*